Skip to main content

 Typical dose range: 200–500 mcg daily, subcutaneous or oral.

-Route: Subcutaneous injection or oral
+Route: Subcutaneous injection or oral.

-Full protocol: KPV Dosing Protocol
+Full Protocol: KPV Dosing Guide.

 Wolverine Stack (BPC-157 + TB-500)

 This isn't a single peptide — it's the most commonly discussed healing stack in the peptide community.
-BPC-157 handles localized repair and blood vessel formation while TB-500 supports cell migration and tissue organization.
-Together, they cover complementary healing pathways.
+BPC-157 handles localized repair and blood-vessel formation while TB-500 supports cell migration and tissue organization.
+Together they cover complementary healing pathways.

 Weight Loss & Metabolic Peptides